qualisys/qualisys_drone_sdk/README.md

 This script demonstrates real-time interactive control of a Crazyflie, coupling the drone's flight to the position of another object.

-In addition to the drone, it requires a rigid body
+In addition to the drone, it requires a "controller" rigid body configured in QTM.
+We recommend the [Qualisys Traqr range](https://www.qualisys.com/accessories/traqr/).

 Press `Esc` to stop the program and attempt to calmly land the drone.

 ### [crazyflie_dual.py](crazyflie_dual.py)

 This script demonstrates a semi-choreographed "swarm" flight with two Crazyflie drones.

+...

+Press `Esc` to stop the program and attempt to calmly land the drones.

 ## DJI Tello